See the English National Opera’s production of Mozart’s masterpiece, The Marriage Of Figaro – a comic opera which is celebrated the world over.

 However, when the teenage Cherubino gets involved, relationships become severely strained and events get even more confusing, with a few surprises along the way.

-Mozart’s masterpiece The Marriage Of Figaro reveals much about the human condition through consummate wit, grace and joyous musical invention, performed by the English National Opera.
+Full of revenge, disguise, trickery and love, Mozart’s The Marriage Of Figaro reveals a lot about the human condition.
+Using wit, grace and joyous musical invention, it’s one of the most-loved operas in history.

 ENO Music Director Martyn Brabbins conducts this second revival of director Fiona Shaw’s critically acclaimed production.

-The cast includes Lucy Crowe, as the despondent Countess, and bass-baritone Ashley Riches, as the philandering Count.
-ENO Harewood Artist Rhian Lois is the ever-resourceful Susanna, alongside Dutch baritone Thomas Oliemans as Figaro, while Harewood Artist Katie Coventry sings her first Cherubino.
+Lucy Crowe will play the Countess, and bass-baritone Ashley Riches will play the philandering Count.
+ENO Harewood Artist Rhian Lois will play the ever-resourceful Susanna, alongside Dutch baritone Thomas Oliemans as Figaro.
+Harewood Artist Katie Coventry will sing her first Cherubino.